thingkilia2507/Brain_BangkitCapstoneProject/Android/README.md

 ## 2. Human Chat Group Support
-This feature is a chat forum feature where users can support and motivate each other.
-Users can make the name anonymous. if there are hate speech sent by users. then the application will automatically hide the hate speech.
+This feature is a feature that users can use to confide, share stories/experiences to strengthen each other so they can give "Human to human support".
+This feature is equipped with abusive speech detection so that if there is hate speech sent by the user, the application will automatically hide the hate speech.
 ### for API Detect Hate Speech,we use the url provided by our cloud team:
 ### POST request
 https://soulmood.uc.r.appspot.com